History of Cagliari

 This article presents a history of Cagliari, an Italian municipality and the capital city of the island of Sardinia.
-The city has been continuously inhabited since at least the neo-lithic period.
+The territory of the city has been continuously inhabited since at least the Neolithic period.
 Due to its strategic location in the Mediterranean and natural harbor, the city was prized and highly sought after by a number of Mediterranean empires and cultures.